linjinlong1992/gitRepo/readme.txt

-gitee
+master:
-Creating a master branch is quick AND simple.
+Creating a new master branch.